Sport-Wales/investment-portal/README.md

 ## Important Notes
 - Vite uses `dist` instead of `build` for production builds
 - Use `npm run dev` for development (not `npm start`)
-- Environment variables in Vite must be prefixed with `VITE_`
+- Environment variables must be prefixed with `VITE_`
+- Ensure bilingual content is complete before deployment
+- Follow Sport Wales brand guidelines for any style modifications